-To give a sense of the scale of the issue, UK productivity lags the rest of the G7 nations by an average of 16% – which embarrassingly equates to 8 hours every working week.
-To put that another way: by the time a business in Canada, France, Germany, Italy, Japan or the United States gets to Thursday they have produced, on average, what the UK needs a full Monday-Friday to do.
+To give a sense of the scale of the issue, UK productivity lags the rest of the G7 nations by an average of 16% – which embarrassingly equates to over 6 hours every working week.
+To put that another way: by the time a business in Canada, France, Germany, Italy, Japan or the United States gets to 10am on Friday they have produced, on average, what the UK needs a full week to do.

 The issue is also particularly bad for manufacturers.
 According to the ONS, in the year to December 2019, UK manufacturers became 1.6% less productive, dragging the whole-country productivity figures backwards by 0.2%.

 So what’s going wrong?
 And more to the point, how can an individual manufacturing firm – in the UK or elsewhere – lift their own productivity performance?

 The answer can be found by looking at how the UK calculates multifactor productivity (MFP).
 From there, a four-part strategy for boosting manufacturing productivity becomes clear.

 How does multifactor productivity work?

 MFP analyses how efficiently an economy, area or business is converting its inputs (labour, capital and resources) into outputs (sales).
 There are four factors that make up how these inputs are calculated that manufacturers should pay attention to:

 - Capital inputs

 - Intermediate inputs

 By looking closely at each of these, the task of lifting productivity becomes manageable.